 The university provides an email address you can use to reach your entire class, which is typically the most direct way to communicate with your students.
 Follow the instructions from Information Technology Services on how to email your class.

 Zoom allows for real time interactions between an instructor and students, with audio, video and chat (text).
-Presenters can integrate PowerPoint slides and record sessions to make available in case some students can’t participate.
-Read about how to get started with an account that will allow 40 minute conference sessions.
+Presenters can integrate PowerPoint slides and record sessions to make available for students who can’t participate.
+To get started, see our detailed guide to Zoom.